Making music in multiple sites

 Seeing the need in this space for creative arts and the lack of access to programmes ignited a passion for the arts as a right and not a privilege in this sector, particularly for high security and remand units.

 The local TV series Songs trom the Inside was launched not long after this experience.
 It featured workshops with people in prison and local musicians I deeply admired.
-This which further inspired me and provided insight into the possibilities of working in this space.
+This further inspired me and provided insight into the possibilities of working in this space.

 Developing the programme to deliver at multiple sites after this was a bit of a long game and required a lot of support from loved ones, mentors, colleagues and participants.